 Now each of those departments must determine the specific steps individuals on the team will take to complete the group goals.
 This is where SMART (specific, measurable, attainable, and realistic) Personal Rocks come in.
 These are the actions that each team member commits to and is held accountable for to move the overall Group and Company Priorities forward.
 Individual Priorities for the sales team might include John's priority to increase the number of phone calls he makes to get the necessary opportunities to send out proposals.
 Meanwhile, Jane on the sales team thinks she needs to make additional cold calls to get more proposals out the door to help increase Revenue.
 Each of these Individual Priorities supports the Sales Group Priority to increase the number of proposals outstanding, supporting the Company's Priority of increasing Revenue.

 Certain Individual Priorities or personal rocks can be linked directly to the Company Priority without the additional layer of a Group Priority.
-As an example, the COO might create an Individual Priority to directly increase revenue by reducing the churn rate.
+For example, the COO might create an Individual Priority to directly increase Revenue by reducing the churn rate.
 The CEO believes he can contribute by directly reaching out to their top clients to uncover unmet needs.
 These examples will be executed by specific individuals and do not need to be assigned to a Group.
 They can be linked directly to the Company Priority.

-Want to learn more about Quarterly Planning?
+Want to learn more about Quarterly Planning and Traction EOS quarterly rock examples?
 Check out these additional quarterly planning resources: